yiwxng/Summer_2024_Yi/CTS/notes_cts.md

 ## how does ts work?
-each arm has a reward distribution, each time sample happens, it will randomly sample a sample reward for each arm (does this approach handle the explore and exploit? since the random sampling ensures that not )
+each arm has a reward distribution, each time sample happens, it will randomly sample a sample reward for each arm (does this approach handle the explore and exploit? since the random sampling ensures that exploration of non-optimal arms alsoo happens)
 - then it will play the arm with highest sample reward
--
+- but there will be a chance where we don't get to explore all options due to randomness of samples.

+## Key Properties of TS & CTS:
+- convergence to optimal arm over time (under stationary bandits)(bc of  what theorem and why?)
+- regret - as another way of measuring reward (why do wee have another way of measuring regret, what does this extra information tells us?)
+- effect size : larger effect size, faster convergence (what is effect size? when do we learn it ?)
+- empirically, ts outperforms UCB and e-greedy, especially under delayed rewards scenario
+- risk: due to its randomness nature, there will be a chance that the optimal arm did not get play/ allocated more
+- too many contextual factor, increase in dimension, curse of dimensionality